-Will Marinelli's percussion setup for Mamma Mia at Rumson-Fair Haven High School, in Rumson, New Jersey.
+Will Marinelli's percussion setup for Mamma Mia! at Rumson-Fair Haven High School, in Rumson, New Jersey.

 Will's writeup and mallet list below photos.

-"Mamma Mia is an absolute blast of a show to play.
+"Mamma Mia! is an absolute blast of a show to play.
 While it might seem pretty straightforward from a technical standpoint, the challenges that lie in this percussion book come primarily from the styles and the sounds.
-Prior research and familiarity to the music of ABBA is an absolute must for this show, especially since the show tempos are often different then those of the original recordings.
+Prior research and familiarity to the music of ABBA is an absolute must for this show, especially since the show tempos are often different than those of the original recordings.

 In particular for the percussionist, this book is very tambourine heavy (as in roughly two-thirds of the book), so getting a particular sound for a certain song becomes a chief priority.
 Stamina is also super important as you sometimes have to play for four-five minutes non-stop at times.